-Kim Anami, a Holistic Sex Therapist and famous for lifting surfboards with her vagina says lifting objects with your vagina can benifets like better orgasims, recover from childbirth much faster (don’t worry, I don’t offer this in my training), and improves urinary incontinence.
+Kim Anami, a Holistic Sex Therapist and famous for lifting surfboards with her vagina says lifting objects with your vagina can benefits like better orgasms, recover from childbirth much faster (don’t worry, I don’t offer this in my training), and improves urinary incontinence.

-I dunno about lifting dummbells with your lady parts is the best approach to healing your pelvic floor.
+I dunno about lifting dumbbells with your lady parts is the best approach to healing your pelvic floor.
 As far as I know, It serves no real purpose.

 And it’s weird.

-The problem, your pelvic can be too strong or too and for some women, they may not me able to relax it.
+The problem, your pelvic floor can be too strong or too and for some women, they may not be able to relax it.
 Lifting pianos may complicate things even more.
 Just sayin’

 You can incorporate your pelvic floor into the workouts you’re already doing.
 Basically, you’re doing a kegel on your exhale on exertion.
 Just make sure you’re using what Antony Lo calls, “tension to task”.
 If you’re picking up a 5 lb dumbbell, you don’t need to use the same tension you may use with a washing machine.

 Which brings me to my last point.
 Kegels.